 CAPS FAQs

-CAPS offers numerous services including Initial Consultations, individual counseling, group counseling, psychiatric services, outreach, and case management.
-CAPS also has 24/7 emergency services.
+CAPS offers numerous services including Initial Consultations, short-term individual counseling, group counseling, mental health emergency/crisis intervention, outreach, case management, assessments, and consultative services.
+CAPS mental health emergency services are available 24 hours/day.
 Our after-hours emergency on call service can be reached by dialing our main number, 479-575-5276.

-We provide limited psychological assessments for a nominal charge.
-However, this does not include ADHD testing
+While we provide limited psychological assessments for a nominal charge, this does not include ADHD testing.

 Students currently enrolled in classes who have paid the university health fee are eligible for services at CAPS.